Euro zone yields spike as Yellen comments add to pressure on ECB

 Minutes of the ECB's December meeting noted that "a few members" had rejected proposals to continue purchases beyond March.

-Analysts said these dissenters were given some credence by positive economic data and the tighter policy stance in the United States.
+Analysts said these dissenters are given some credence by positive economic data and the tighter policy stance in the U.S.

 Fed chair Yellen said on Wednesday that it "makes sense" for the U.S. central bank to gradually lift interest rates, putting the focus on inflationary pressures on the global economy.